Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 ### Reason 1) Laziness
 By far the most common reason for this.
 Giving the `Administrator` permission is easy and saves time because you don't have to setup channel-specific permissions.

-In todays say and age do we try to save time wherever possible and setting up channel permissions is also no exception from this goal.
+In todays day and age do we try to save time wherever possible and setting up channel permissions is also no exception from this goal.
 To be fair is this also to partially blame on Discord's permission systems where a **granting** permission overrides **denying** ones, EVEN if the granting one is **below** the denying one.

 People want to spend as less time as possible in setting up permissions which is why they often just give whatever the bot askes for without questioning it.